 The Benefits of Hydraulic Conversion for Mechanical and Air Levelers

 According to the National Association of Manufacturers, nearly 25% of the manufacturing workforce are 55 years or older.
 Defined as the "aging workforce", these employees are more susceptible to acute and chronic injuries.
-When operating heavy machinery, forklifts or loading dock equipment such as levelers, the need for a solution that provides improved ergonomics and a smooth transition from trailer to warehouse floor becomes top priority.
+When operating heavy machinery, forklifts, or loading dock equipment such as levelers, the need for a solution that provides improved ergonomics and a smooth transition from trailer to warehouse floor becomes a top priority.

-When considering these priorities, equipment such as mechanical levelers, which require employees to bend over to pull a chain or manually walk the leveler down onto the bed of the trailer, can cause unneeded stress on an employee's body.
+When considering these priorities, equipment such as mechanical levelers, which require employees to bend over to pull a chain or manually walk the leveler down onto the trailer bed, can cause unneeded stress on an employee's body.
 These situations can be especially detrimental for the aging workforce and can make working in a manufacturing plant difficult and uncomfortable.
 It's important for facilities to ensure their equipment not only efficiently moves product, but also keeps their employees healthy and safe.
 One immediate, cost-effective consideration a facility can make is converting existing air and mechanical levelers into hydraulic operations with a hydraulic conversion kit.

 What is a Hydraulic Conversion?

 A hydraulic conversion kit replaces competitive or Rite-Hite mechanical or air powered levelers with a hydraulic system and simple push-button control for more ergonomic operation and fewer moving parts to help improve productivity, safety and employee comfort.